anhng1106/prep-pilot/README.md

 <details>
 <summary>Click to view how Media Uploads (Cloudinary) setup</summary>

-Prep Pilot uses **Cloudinary** to handle media uploads such as user avatars and optional interview-related attachments.
+Prep Pilot uses **Cloudinary** to handle media uploads such as user avatars.

 ### Upload flow

-1. User selects an image/file in the UI.
+1. User selects an image in the UI.
 2. The app uploads the file to **Cloudinary** (server-side upload or client upload depending on implementation).
 3. Cloudinary returns a secure URL.
 4. The URL is saved in **MongoDB** and used to display the media in the app.